This article originally appeared in the October 2017 issue of San Diego Magazine. It has been updated to reflect current operations.

 1205 Auto Park Way, Escondido

 Some downtown rooftops can be, ahem, cheesy.
 Not so at this refined space atop the Courtyard San Diego Gaslamp.
 Enter through a dedicated, non-hotel doorway and head up to the 14th floor for views of downtown and the bay.
 The menu is mostly small bites, and the cocktails focus on barrel-aged and throwback concoctions.

 453 Sixth Avenue, Gaslamp Quarter

 Superfoods, ocean views, and yoga sound like a winning La Jolla trifecta, and that’s what you’ll get at this rooftop vegan and organic café that shares a space with a yoga studio.
 While dining on grain bowls, smoothies, and vegan nachos, you can scope out their cool aerial yoga classes.
-They also host events pegged to full moons, with sound baths and chakra work.
+They also host virtual events for breath work and reiki training.

 7650 Girard Avenue, La Jolla

 This second-floor space has the buzz of Pacific Beach’s bar scene with a little extra polish.
 The patio offers ocean views, a fire pit, four private cabanas, and a retractable awning for shade.
 Depending on your hunger pang, you can choose from weekday breakfast or weekend brunch, a gourmet snack section that includes bourbon-bacon popcorn and Korean beef tacos, a “light menu” of salads, or classic American fare, like mini Chicago dogs.